Guide: Optimized Image

 Well-Known Member

-This guide walks users through the creation of an optimized Windows 10 image designed for maximum performance, with the most common Windows annoyances addressed.
-These tweaks have been thoroughly researched and tested to provide a safe and official approach, suitable for gamers, power users, and everyday users too.
-The guide was created using the Home edition, but works on all others as well.
+This guide walks users through the creation of an optimized Windows 10 image designed for maximum performance, with general annoyances and telemetry addressed too.
+These tweaks have been thoroughly researched and tested to provide a safe and official Windows, suitable for gamers, power users, and everyday usage as well.
+The guide was tested on Home edition, which means it will work on every edition.

-The long-term goal of this thread is to make a highly refined Windows 10 image, so that by the time it reaches end of life in October of 2025, we can take a completely finished guide (probably version 3.0 by then) and install a fully patched and optimized Windows that can be used for many more years, until too many developers drop support and users are eventually forced to migrate.
-This is a very popular strategy that countless users have settled on, jumping from Windows 98 > XP > 7 > 10, since the in-between releases tend to flop with the masses.
+The goal here is to make a highly refined W10 image that can be used for years to come, until developers finally drop support and users are forced to migrate.
+This is a very popular strategy that countless users have settled on by jumping from XP > W7 > W10, since the in-between releases tend to flop with the masses.
+To be clear, Windows 11 is a flop with huge bugs, AI bloat, and worse performance.

 FREQUENTLY ASKED QUESTIONS